 Step 3: Read the Relationships, Not Just the Numbers

 Individual markers tell you something.
 Marker relationships tell you everything.
-Here are the patterns that biohackers watch:
+Here are the patterns that biohackers watch.
+This is a direct application of the Tony Huge Laws of Biochemistry Physics — understanding that biological systems are governed by ratios, feedback loops, and non-linear responses, not isolated numbers.

 Pattern 1: The Insulin-Triglyceride Connection